3DNIV/3DNIV/docs/documentation.md

 The modified circuit uses XXXX viral filters (make, Model) connected through 22mm ports at both inspiratory and expiratory ends.
 ### Masks
 The circuit uses an NIV facemask (make, Model) connected through a swivel 32mm port.
+### Test Lung
+Two XXXX Test Lungs (make, Model) are required to test the system setup prior to general use.
 ### Tubing
 All of the hardware listed here is designed to connect to standard respirator tubing that uses universal 22mm ports/connections.

 ## Manufacturing instructions <a name="Manufacture"></a>